nbalepur/Rap-Lyric-Generator/README.md

 # Kanye Lyric Generator

-In this project, I attempt to use Recurrent Neural Networks in `Pytorch` for text generation.
+In this project, I use an LSTM (Long Short-Term Memory) Recurrent Neural Network in `Pytorch` for text generation.
 Specifically, I take a sample of [Kanye West](https://en.wikipedia.org/wiki/Kanye_West) verses to generate new lyrics!
-Afterwards, the model was deployed to `Flask` via [Heroku](https://www.heroku.com/about) and connected to a simple `React App`
+Afterwards, this model was deployed to `Flask` via [Heroku](https://www.heroku.com/about) and connected to a simple `React App`

 **Note: The website can be viewed [here](https://kanye-lyric-generator.herokuapp.com/)**